-Also, an outbound firewall rule by name "OS2iDRAC" is created by iDRAC Service Module.
-The status of the firewall is disabled by default.
-You have to to review and enable the rule.
+Also, an outbound firewall rule by name "OS2iDRAC" is created by iSM.
+The status of the firewall will be enabled by iDRAC Service Module starting release version 2.4.0.
+No action is required by the user here.
 The following command shows the status of the firewall rule.